phillysnow/nuxttest/README.md

 # at-bug-prismic-nuxt--preview

-> Repository to recreate a priview bug for prismic.io using nuxt generate, hosted on Netlify.
+> Repository to recreate a preview bug for prismic.io using Nuxt.js generate, hosted on Netlify.

 ## Build Setup